AnkitRajCode/get-node-app-templates/README.md

 4. If want to work on an existing issue then make sure that no one is working on it.
 6. Issue that pull request!

-## Report bugs using Github's [issues](https://github.com/DarthCucumber/get-node-app-templates/issues)
+## Bug report and New template request using Github's [issues](https://github.com/DarthCucumber/get-node-app-templates/issues/new/choose)

-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/DarthCucumber/get-node-app-templates/issues/new); it's that easy!
+- Report a bug by [opening a new issue](https://github.com/DarthCucumber/get-node-app-templates/issues/new?assignees=&labels=&template=bug_report.md&title=); it's that easy!

-**Great Bug Reports** tend to have:

-- A quick summary and/or background
-- Steps to reproduce
-  - Be specific!
-- What you expected would happen
-- What actually happens
-- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)
+- Request a new template by [opening a new issue](https://github.com/DarthCucumber/get-node-app-templates/issues/new?assignees=&labels=&template=template-request.md&title=).